 In 2018, shareholders of the Company approved the creation of the LTIP by passing an ordinary resolution to ratify and approve the adoption of the LTIP.
-Renewal of the LTIP was approved by shareholders of the Company at the Company's 2021 Annual General and Special Meeting.
+Renewal of the LTIP was approved by shareholders of the Company at the Company's 2021 Annual General and Special Meeting and Shareholders are being asked approve a further three-year renewal at this year's Meeting.
 Further details of the LTIP are provided below.
 The LTIP serves to align the compensation of the eligible executives with longer term changes in shareholder value and enables participants in the program to acquire an equity interest in the Company.
 It is believed that such longer term alignment is important to ensure that senior executives create sustainable shareholder value over a long term.
 The Company does not have a policy of requiring executives to own equity; however, both the CEO and CFO own Common Shares of the Company.

-For 2022, the CEO, CFO and Executive Vice-President, Strategy and Business Developmentl participated in the LTIP.
+For 2023, the CEO, CFO, Executive Vice-President, Strategy and Business Development, and Executive Vice-President, Operations and Technical participated in the LTIP.